osagha/arhu299/pages/syllabus.md

 ### Distribution
 * 50% homework
 * 20% quizzes
-* 10% participation (in person and on Discord)
+* 10% participation
-* 20% project proposal
+* 20% final project

 ## Project Proposal
-By the last day of class, please submit a 2-3 page project proposal.
+By the end of class, you will submit a 2-3 page project proposal.
 This can be for a product that you would like to create, or for a research project.
 In the proposal, please discuss in detail

-1. how you would use the technologies we cover in class, (5%)
+1. how you would use the technologies we cover in class,

-2. what you think the most challenging components would be, (5%)
+2. what you think the most challenging components would be,

 3. what the likely social impact of the project would be.
-(5%)

 You don't need to turn in any working code.
 (You are welcome to do so, and you won't be graded on the code, only the proposal.)

 ### Important Dates
-Before Mar 14, please schedule a meeting with me to talk through project ideas.
+Before Oct 18, please schedule a meeting with me to talk through project ideas.

-* **Mar 14**: Turn in one paragraph on your project proposal.
+* **Oct 18**: Turn in one paragraph on your project proposal.
 If you have multiple ideas, do a short paragraph for each.
-* **Apr 18**: Turn in a half page, more fleshed out version.
+* **Nov 15**: Turn in a half page, more fleshed out version.
 Start to include some details about technologies, challenges, and/or social impact.
 (Worth 5% out of the full 20%.)
-* **May 13**: Final due date for project proposal.
+* **Dec 6**: Final due date for project proposal.

 ## How to Succeed in This Class